makeabilitylab/physcomp/arduino/serial-print.md

 For **hardware debugging**, multimeters and oscilloscopes are useful.
 We realize that many (most!) of you do not have your own multimeters or oscilloscopes and that, due to COVID, our labs are closed.
 Thus, your only option here is to use something like [Tinkercad Circuits](tinkercad.com/).
 If you're physically building something and it's not working, you could try to replicate it in Tinkercad or some other simulation tool.

-For **code debugging**, it's common to use "print line" statements—this is particularly true given that the Arduino IDE does not currently support code debugging (*e.g.,* breakpoints, code stepping, memory stack dumps).
-Note: there is evidently debugging support in the [newest beta ](https://blog.arduino.cc/2021/03/01/announcing-the-arduino-ide-2-0-beta/)of the Arduino IDE and there is rudimentary debugging support in the Tinkercad Circuits code editor.
+For **code debugging**, it's common to use "print line" statements (yes, I know)—see video below.
+Currently, the Arduino IDE does not  support code debugging (*e.g.,* breakpoints, code stepping, memory stack dumps).
+Note: there is forthcoming debugging support in the [newest beta ](https://blog.arduino.cc/2021/03/01/announcing-the-arduino-ide-2-0-beta/) of the Arduino IDE and there is rudimentary debugging support in the Tinkercad Circuits code editor.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/movies/BlinkWithSerialPrint-IMG_5777_Trim_720p.mp4" type="video/mp4" />